kgateway-dev/kgateway/docs/content/installation/advanced_configuration/vault_secrets.md

 When Gloo Edge boots, it reads a {{< protobuf name="gloo.solo.io.Settings">}} resource from a preconfigured location.
 By default, Gloo Edge attempts to read a `gloo.solo.io/v1.Settings` Custom Resource named `default` in the `gloo-system` namespace of your Kubernetes cluster.
 By editing this settings file, you can configure Vault as the secret store for your Edge environment.

+When Gloo Edge boots, it reads the {{< protobuf name="gloo.solo.io.Settings">}} custom resource named `default` in the `gloo-system` namespace of your Kubernetes cluster to receive the proxy configuration for the gateway.
+By default, this configuration directs Gloo Edge to connect to and use Kubernetes as the secret store for your environment.
+If you want Gloo Edge to read and write secrets using a HashiCorp Vault instance instead of storing secrets directly in your Kubernetes cluster, you can edit the Settings custom resource to point the gateway proxy to Vault.

 {{% notice tip %}}
 Want to use Vault with Gloo Edge outside of Kubernetes instead?
 You can provide your settings file to Gloo Edge inside of a configuration directory when you [run Gloo Edge locally]({{< versioned_link_path fromRoot="/installation/gateway/development/docker-compose-file">}}).
 {{% /notice %}}